knpuniversity/easyadminbundle/knpu/dashboard-menu.md

 Thanks to this, the `User` link will move from the bottom all the way to the top.
-There are a *lot* of other customizations you can make to the menu... but before we get there, I want to a dashboard!
+There are a *lot* of other customizations you can make to the menu... but before we get there, I want a dashboard!
 Yea know, an admin homepage full of important-looking graphs!

 ## Adding a Dashboard